SOAP picoCTF 2023 Solution

 Learn more

-The injected DOCTYPE declaration <!DOCTYPE foo [ <!ENTITY xxe SYSTEM "file:///etc/passwd"> ]> tells the XML parser: "define an entity named xxe whose value should be read from the local file /etc/passwd."
-When the parser later encounters &xxe; in the document body, it substitutes the file contents.
-If the server then includes that value in its response, the file is leaked to the attacker.
+The DOCTYPE declaration <!DOCTYPE foo [ <!ENTITY xxe SYSTEM "file:///etc/passwd"> ]> tells the parser: define an entity named xxe whose value is the contents of /etc/passwd.
+When the parser later resolves &xxe; in the document body, it substitutes the file contents.
+The server then includes that productId value in its response and you get the file back.

 Flag